 Our research focuses on ultracold strongly magnetic Lanthanides for realizing dipolar quantum matter.
 Lanthanides are a novel and powerful resource for accessing quantum many- and few-body physics because of their extremely rich atomic level spectra and their highly anisotropic interaction potentials.
 Our goal is to study the fascinating effects emerging from the dipole-dipole interaction and the anisotropic short-range van der Waal interaction at the interface between condensed matter, atomic and molecular physics.

-We have two experimental apparatuses.
+We have three experimental apparatuses.
 The ERBIUM machine operates on Er atoms and produced the first Er Bose-Einstein condensate and degenerate Fermi gas.
-The RARE machine is currently under construction and aims at combining two different lanthanides: Er and Dy.
+The ER-DY experiment creates Bose-Bose and Bose-Fermi quantum mixtures of Erbium and Dysprosium and studies dipolar mixture physics.
+The T-Reqs lab is the last born experiment in the group.
+It is currently under construction and aims at studying Rydberg states of Er.
+We are also establishing a theory division within our group!

 Why Er and Dy?